 And now the small print:Copyright and Disclaimer Notice:

 Any facsimile representations of documents reproduced in this website are with the agreement of the original publishers, who reserve their rights.
 Otherwise, copyright of this website in its entirety is reserved by the compiler.
 Copies of any part of the website must be for personal use only - use for commercial purposes will be regarded as breach of copyright.
 The information contained in the website is for general reference only.
 The formatting and content of the documents may only be altered to suit your own computer or printer.

 The right of Richard Maund to be identified as the compiler of this work in this format has been asserted in accordance with the Copyright, Designs & Patents Act 1988.
 All rights, including copyright and publications rights, are reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without written permission of the copyright holder.

 Please click on the service period you wish to consult:

-If you have bookmarked - or come across - PSUL webpages with URL starting www.avoe05.dsl.pipex.com please note that they are no longer being up-dated so please refer instead to the links below.These editions contain corrections or amendments which may have been inserted at any time:
+If you have bookmarked - or come across - PSUL webpages with URL starting www.avoe05.dsl.pipex.com please note that they are no longer being up-dated so please refer instead to the links below.The following editions contain corrections or amendments which may have been inserted at any time:

 If you have difficulty with the text size don't forget that your browser enables you to increase or decrease it: it's usually: 'View', 'Text size', then adjust to taste.
 Failing that, check your brower's particular instructions.